building-envelope-data/api/README.md

 ### How was the data created?

 It is possible to define the method which was used to create a dataset.
-The methods can be registered in the metabase buildingenvelopedata.org .
+The methods must be registered in the metabase buildingenvelopedata.org .
 Each method receives its unique central identifier.

-The test [integralAccordingToStandard.json](https://github.com/building-envelope-data/api/blob/develop/tests/valid/component/optical/integralAccordingToStandard.json) is an example of an optical dataset which was created according to [a standard](https://github.com/building-envelope-data/api/blob/develop/tests/valid/component/optical/integralAccordingToStandard.json#L14-L20).
-The dataset which was used as the source of the calculation is defined in the [lines 25-31](https://github.com/building-envelope-data/api/blob/develop/tests/valid/component/optical/integralAccordingToStandard.json#L25-L31).
-It would be possible to define [arguments](https://github.com/building-envelope-data/api/blob/develop/tests/valid/component/optical/integralAccordingToStandard.json#L23) of the calculation method.
+The test [integralAccordingToStandard.json](https://github.com/building-envelope-data/api/blob/develop/tests/valid/component/optical/integralAccordingToStandard.json) is an example of an optical dataset which was created according to [a standard](https://github.com/building-envelope-data/api/blob/5f56f029c97366ab42154527d03a76408eb2ae6c/tests/valid/component/optical/integralAccordingToStandard.json#L14-L20).
+The dataset which was used as the source of the calculation is defined in the [lines 25-31](https://github.com/building-envelope-data/api/blob/5f56f029c97366ab42154527d03a76408eb2ae6c/tests/valid/component/optical/integralAccordingToStandard.json#L25-L31).
+It would be possible to define [arguments](https://github.com/building-envelope-data/api/blob/5f56f029c97366ab42154527d03a76408eb2ae6c/tests/valid/component/optical/integralAccordingToStandard.json#L23) of the calculation method.

 ## How to use this repository